How To Grow A Full Beard Quickly

 Now one thing you need to realize is that they don't teach beard trimming at barber school!
 Shocking I know.
 But they don't actually teach it.
 So the only way to learn (as of now) is by practice.
 And unfortunately not every barber out there has the practice.
 So you can't just go into any ol' barbershop and trust them blindly.
 So before you sit down in a chair, follow these 5 steps.

 In the world we live in, just about everyone wants to share what they're doing.
 Too much most of the time if you ask me.
 But, the advantage of this is that you can check out the quality of a barbers work.

 Do some research and check out their website and social media.
 A good barber will often time (not always) want to share before/after photos.
 Make sure you find examples of beards they trim.

 2. You Need a Barber, Not Just a Barbershop

 Most barbershops have several barbers that cut there, and often times turnover can be high.
-When you are researching, make sure you find a specific barber that knows how to trim a bead, not just a barbershop.
-When you find him/her, make sure to schedule an appointment with that specific person, or be willing to wait if they only take walk ins.
+When you are researching, make sure you find a specific barber that knows how to trim a beard, not just a barbershop.
+When you find him/her, make sure to schedule an appointment with that specific person, or be willing to wait if they only take walk-ins.
 It'll be worth it, trust me.

 3. Ask For Referrals